+1 Schedule for topics/discussions may change during the intensive week.

+6. Students will gain greater self-awareness in order to foster healthier interpersonal relationships and practice through assignments and group interactions online.

+REQUIRMENT FOR CLASS

+Individual Meetings

-REQUIRMENT FOR CLASS Individual Meetings Each student will meet with instructor for 20 minutes for a brief check in and to discuss class prior to first in person meeting.
-Meetings will occur in May Student will sign up on CANVAS calendar for scheduling.
-REQUIRED TEXTS Doehring, Carrie.
+Each student will meet with Dr. Pierre for 15 minutes for a brief check in and to discuss class prior to first in person meeting.

+Meetings will occur between May 19th-May 22nd

+Student will sign up on CANVAS calendar for scheduling.

+REQUIRED TEXTS

+Doehring, Carrie.
 The Practice of Pastoral Care: Postmodern approach, 2nd Edition.
 Louisville, KY: Westminster John Knox Press, 2015.

 Fortune, Marie.
 Sexual Violence: The Sin Revisited, 2nd Edition.
 Cleveland, Ohio: The Pilgrim Press, 2005.

 Gilbert, Roberta M. Extraordinary relationships: A New Way of Thinking about Human Interactions, 2nd Edition.
 New York: John Wiley & Sons, Inc., 2017.

 Herman, Judith.
 Trauma and Recovery: The Aftermath of Violence from Domestic Abuse to Political Power, 2nd Edition.
 New York, NY: Basic Books, 2015.

 Lartey, Emmanuel Y. In Living Color: An Intercultural Approach to Pastoral care and Counseling/ Second Edition.
 New York, NY: Jessica Kingsley Publishers, 2003.

 Anderson, Herbert, and Kenneth R. Mitchell.
 All our Losses, all our Griefs: Resources for Pastoral Care.
 Philadelphia: Westminster, 1983.

 Nichols, Michael.
 P and Martha B. Strauss.
 The Lost Art of Listening: How Learning to Listen Can Improve Relationships, 3rd Edition.
 New York: The Guilford Press, 2021.

-Scanned Material 1:
+Scanned Material 2:

 Clebsch, William A & Jaekle, Charles R. Pastoral Care in Historical Perspective.
 New York: Aronson, 1983.

 Capps, Donald.
 Giving Counsel: A Minister's guidebook.
 St. Louis, MO: Chalice Press, 2001.

 Carter, Betty, Monica McGoldrick and Nydia Preto, The Expanded Family Life Cycle: Individual, family, and Social Perspectives.
 Fifth Edition.
 New York: Pearsons, 2015.

 Clifton-Soderstrom, Michelle.
 "Covenant Freedom for All or Free-for-All."
-And response to Article Kelcourse, Felicia B., ed.
+And response to Article

+Kelcourse, Felicia B., ed.
 Human development and faith: Life- cycle stages of body, Mind, and soul.
 St. Louis, MO: Chalice Press, 2004.

 Pineda-Madrid, Nancy.
 Suffering and Salvation in Ciudad Juarez.
 Minneapolis, MN: Fortress Press, 2011.

 Pross, Christine.
 Burnout, "Vicarious Traumatization and its Prevention."
-Torture, 16, no.1(2006): 11-8 1 DO NOT PURCHASE THESE MATERIALS.
+Torture, 16, no.1(2006): 11-8

+2 DO NOT PURCHASE THESE MATERIALS.
 I will scan and upload on CANVAS.

 Sheppard, Phillis.
 "Mourning the loss of cultural selfobjects: Black embodiment and religious experience after trauma."
 Practical Theology, 1, no. 2 (2008): 233-257.

 ASSESSMENTS

 1. READING REFLECTIONS and RESPONSES

 Students will submit a brief written reflection on assigned readings and videos.
 Respond to at least 2 of the readings when there are multiple readings in each module.
 Students will also respond to at least 2 of their colleagues' reflections.
 The discussions will be in groups of 5.
 You will respond only to those within your group.

 Initial Post: On Monday evenings by 11pm.

 Initial post is between 500-1000 words long, summarizing and critiquing the readings.
 Please include your own insights and questions and how the readings may impact how you engage ministry.
 I also encourage you to consider how COVID19 and other recent events (political, international, etc.) apply to what you are learning.

 Response: On Friday evenings by 11pm.